RamIndani/SampleTodo/README.md

 * [x] Required: User can retrieve created to do items.
 * [x] Required: User can edit the existing to do items.
 * [x] Required: User can delete the created to do items.
+* [x] Additional: All the records are stored in SQLite database using ActiveAndroid library.

 Notes: